-• European Regulation: Mandatory Labeling and Traceability of GE Products
+• European Regulation: Mandatory Labeling and Traceability of GE Products these labels are often interpreted as warnings, and producers expect such labeled products to fail in the market.

 EU Regulations (EC) No 1829/2003 and (EC) No 1830/2003 require food and feed produced from or containing GE ingredients to be labeled as such.
 These regulations apply to products originating in the EU and imported from third countries.
 Bulk shipments and raw materials must be labeled, as well as packaged food and feed.